showwin/FeVPN/README.md

 3. Confirm that the VPN which you want to use has a higher priority than other VPNs.
 ![13](http://www.showwin.asia/contents/FeVPN/FeVPN_13.png)

-4. Settins Finished.
+4. Settings Finished.

 **Now you can open FeVPN, this app immediately starts connecting VPN.**

 ## Hide FeVPN
-If you dont't want to see icon on the dock, like this
+If you don't want to see icon on the dock, like this
 ![21](http://www.showwin.asia/contents/FeVPN/FeVPN_21.png)
 ![22](http://www.showwin.asia/contents/FeVPN/FeVPN_22.png)